 Although the majority of commuting trips in the town are by private automobile, Voorhees is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the subway helps to get to and from their jobs every morning, which benefits everyone in the Voorhees area by reducing both traffic and air pollution.

-The per capita income in Voorhees in 2010 was $41,504, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $166,016 for a family of four.
-However, Voorhees contains both very wealthy and poor people as well.
+The per capita income in Voorhees in 2018 was $53,788, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $215,152 for a family of four.

-Voorhees is a very ethnically-diverse town.
+Voorhees is an extremely ethnically-diverse town.
 The people who call Voorhees home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Voorhees residents report their race to be White, followed by Asian.
-Important ancestries of people in Voorhees include Irish, German, Polish, and Russian.
+Important ancestries of people in Voorhees include Italian, German, Irish, Polish, and English.

 The most common language spoken in Voorhees is English.
-Other important languages spoken here include Russian and Korean.
+Other important languages spoken here include Langs. of India and Spanish.